 READ MORE ⇒ Tips for Finding the Right Pet Sitter

 If you must leave your pet alone in a hotel for a short period of time, these steps will help you and your dog avoid problems:

 - Be sure the hotel’s pet policy allows you to leave pets unattended.
-Note any limitations on the length of time pets may be alone.
+Note any limitations on the length of time pets are allowed to be alone.

 - If available, upgrade to a suite.
-Having a living and bedroom, for example, allows you to settle your dog in the one furthest from the hallway.
-The room in between becomes a buffer, giving your dog space from activity outside your door.
+Having a separate living and bedroom, for example, allows you to settle your dog in the room furthest from the hallway.
+The room between becomes a buffer, giving your dog space from activity outside your door.

 - Keep the time you’re away as short as possible.
 Do what you have to do and get back to your dog as quickly as possible.

 - Bring the things that make your dog comfortable, like his bed or blanket.
 For dogs that are used to sleeping in a crate, consider covering the crate with a blanket from home to help keep him calm.